centuryglass/IntraPaint/doc/menu_options.md

 - Guidance scale
 - Seed

-It does this in a format compatible with the Stable-Diffusion WebUI, so IntraPaint can load those values directly into the image generation panel when the image is opened in IntraPaint.
+It does this in a format compatible with the Stable Diffusion WebUI, so IntraPaint can load those values directly into the image generation panel when the image is opened in IntraPaint.
 When saving, IntraPaint will ask you if you want to save this metadata to the file, and you have the option to make it always save metadata automatically, or never save automatically or ask again.
 If automatic metadata updates are disabled, choosing "update metadata" will manually prepare the metadata update, so it'll be written to the image file on the next save.

 ### Select image generator (F11)
 Opens a window where you can enable or disable AI image generation, or select alternate AI image generators.
-IntraPaint still provides limited support for the obsolete GLID-3-XL image generator, but in most cases you'll probably want to use the Stable-Diffusion image generator instead.
+IntraPaint still provides limited support for the obsolete GLID-3-XL image generator, but in most cases you'll probably want to use the Stable Diffusion image generator instead.
 Support for other AI image generators may become available in the future.

 #### Image Generator Selection window
 <img src="./labeled_screenshots/generator_window.png" alt="Screenshot of the image generator selection window, with specific elements numbered."/>

 1. The list of available image generation modes.
 The active mode will be underlined.
 Click any option to show more information on the right.
-   - 1a. **Stable-Diffusion WebUI API**: The primary AI image generation mode.
+   - 1a. **Stable Diffusion WebUI API**: The primary AI image generation mode.
    - 1b. **GLID-3-XL image generation**: Runs the outdated GLID-3-XL image generator directly within IntraPaint.
 This option is not available when running the pre-bundled version of IntraPaint, and it requires significant additional setup.
    - 1c. **GLID-3-XL image generation server**: Use GLID-3-XL image generation over a network.
    - 1d. **No image generator**: Use IntraPaint without any AI image generation.